UNINETTSigma2/documentation/training/events/2024-06-scientific-computing.md

 **Targeted Audience**: The course is aimed at students and researchers who want to upskill  their knowledge on the specific topics.

+**Prerequisites**: For better learning experience, participants are expected to have basic programmiing knowledge on C/Fortran for day 1 and basic HPC knowledge for day2.

 ## **Practical Information**

 - This is an online course via zoom.
 Participants require access to a computer